 - Formula (if needed)

 - Bottles and sterilising tablets or bags (if your room has a microwave).
-Mam bottles can also also be sterilised in a microwave without a bag which is handy.
+Mam bottles can also be sterilised in a microwave without a bag which is handy.

 - A baby carrier – perfect for sandy locations